-Computer simulation can be a very powerful tool in a variety of fields, from accident reconstruction and biomechanics to fire investigation and product design.
-But computer simulations can also be full of unrealistic assumptions and use invalid techniques.
-If an opposing expert relies on a simulation, how do you know if they are using reliable, valid, scientific techniques or junk science that should be excluded before trial?
+Computer simulation can be a very powerful tool in a variety of fields.
+This includes accident reconstruction and biomechanics to fire investigation and product design.
+But computer simulations can also be full of unrealistic assumptions and invalid techniques.
+If an opposing expert relies on a simulation, how do you know if it’s reliable?
+Here, I’m discussing how you can parse valid, scientific techniques in computer simulations from junk science that should be excluded before trial.

 Animation or Computer Simulation?

 Determining whether the opposing expert has created an animation or a computer simulation may not be initially obvious.
 But this distinction is important for how the court will evaluate its acceptability.
 An animation is usually a video demonstrating an expert’s opinion or a witness’s description of an incident.
 Therefore, an animation is just a demonstrative exhibit.

 In contrast, a computer simulation involves calculations that ultimately form part of the basis for the expert’s opinion.
 A computer simulation may also produce a video with the results of the simulation.
 As such, it may require some investigation to determine if a video comes from a computer simulation or just an animation.

 An expert produces a video showing two vehicles approaching an intersection.
 The video is used to demonstrate how far from the intersection the vehicles were as they approached impact.
 This is an animation because it is only being used for demonstrative purposes.

 Figure 1.
 Example animation of vehicles at an intersection.